 Be sure to use a Washable Window Marker to circle the hail damage on your car – so you can wash off the dent marks afterward.

 When getting a washable marker, choose a contrasting color to the paint color of the car, i.e., you wouldn’t want to use a red marker on a red car, you’d want to use a yellow marker so the circles can be seen.

 Circle every single dent and broken part on your car and take pictures using the tips above.

 This is one of the sure-fire ways your adjuster will be able to see the damage.

 Afterward, you can go through a car wash to clear the marks.
 If you have a few circles that remain, simply use a clean microfiber car-safe towel and some Windex to get them off.

-However, one thing to keep in mind is that ultimately, the estimate your adjuster gives you may still be lower than what it needs to be.
+One critical thing to keep in mind is that, ultimately, the estimate your adjuster gives you may still be lower than what it needs to be.
 The repair shop will need to supplement it.

-StormWise even has the proud distinction of writing approved estimates for insurance companies like The Hartford, State Farm, and Geico (among others).
-Those insurance companies will approve the supplement just off of what we write, and there won’t be an outside adjuster assigned to audit the supplement.
+Those insurance companies will approve the supplement just based on what we write, and there won’t be an outside adjuster assigned to audit the supplement.

-We hope that these Tips and Tricks on how to take photos of your hail damage have helped you!
+We hope that these tips and tricks on how to solve hard to see hail damage on your car have helped you!
 Try not to stress out about it if adjusters send back some extremely low estimate.

-When you repair with StormWise, we’ll make sure 100% of the damage can be seen by the adjusters, and covered on the estimate.
-Then we’ll restore your car in a timely fashion (1 to 2 weeks on average) before giving it back.
+Contact us today, and we’ll make sure 100% of the damage can be seen by the adjusters, and covered on the estimate.
+Then, we’ll restore your car in a timely fashion (1 to 2 weeks on average) before giving it back.